-Masking is likely to occur in most fishes due to varying levels of ambient or natural noise in the environment such as wave action, precipitation, or other animal vocalizations (Popper et al., 2014).
+Masking is likely to occur in most fishes due to varying levels of ambient or natural noise in the environment, such as wave action, precipitation, or other animal vocalizations (Popper et al., 2014).
 Ambient noise during higher sea states in the ocean has resulted in elevated thresholds in several fish species (Chapman & Hawkins, 1973; Ramcharitar & Popper, 2004).
-Although the overall intensity or loudness of ambient or human-generated noise may result in masking effects in fishes, masking may be most problematic when human-generated signals or ambient noise levels overlap the frequencies of biologically important signals (Buerkle, 1968, 1969; Popper et al., 2014; Tavolga, 1974).
+Although the overall intensity or loudness of ambient or human-generated noise may result in masking effects in fishes, masking is most problematic when human-generated signals or ambient noise levels overlap the frequencies of biologically important signals (Buerkle, 1968, 1969; Popper et al., 2014; Tavolga, 1974).

 Wysocki and Ladich (2005) investigated the influence of continuous white noise exposure on the auditory sensitivity of three freshwater fishes: the goldfish and the lined Raphael catfish (Platydoras costatus), fishes with notable hearing specializations for sound pressure detection; and the pumpkinseed sunfish (Lepomis gibbosus), a freshwater fish without notable specializations.
 For the goldfish and catfish, baseline thresholds were lower than masked thresholds.
-Continuous white noise with a sound pressure level of approximately 130 dB re 1 $\mu$ Pa at 1 m resulted in an elevated threshold of 23-44 dB within the subjects' region of best sensitivity between 500 and 1,000 Hz.
+Continuous white noise with a sound pressure level of approximately 130 dB re 1 μ Pa at 1 m resulted in an elevated threshold of 23-44 dB within the subjects' region of best sensitivity between 500 and 1,000 Hz.
 There was less evidence of masking in the sunfish during the same exposures with only a shift of 11 dB.
+A similar study measured meagre (Argyrosomus regius) thresholds for the detection of conspecific vocalizations during exposure to boat noise at relative sound pressure levels of 130 dB re 1 μ Pa (Vieira et al., 2021).
+As seen in previous studies, thresholds for fish calls were elevated by up to 20 dB during presentation of the noise stimulus, demonstrating a masking effect.
 Wysocki and Ladich (2005) suggest that ambient sound regimes may limit acoustic communication and orientation, especially in animals with notable hearing specializations for sound pressure detection.